 The method using dummy variables uses a step function to predict the trend in the data.
 The steps are horizontal according to the groups of serum LDL defined by the Mayo Clinic risk categories.
 This assumes that all individuals in a group have the same relative risk of death.
 Obviously, this step function loses precision in the jumps between step intervals, although the general trend of the data is captured.
 The method using a linear spline fit is analyzed according to the same LDL categories, but since the splines reflect the slope between “knots” the result is a more smooth fit to the data and a more clear illustration of the trend.
 Less information is lost since there are no jumps in relative risk, and the changes in the relative hazard for each 1 mg/dL increase in serum LDL are better captured.

+2/3 also looking for comparisons to the models from the previous homework.

 A priori, of all the analyses we have considered for exploring an (unadjusted) association between all cause mortality and serum LDL in an elderly population, which one would you prefer and why?

 Of all the analyses to identify an unadjusted association between serum LDL and 5-year all-cause mortality, I would most prefer one of the regression methods used in Homework 5.
 Specifically, I would choose to conduct an analysis with proportional hazards regression using a linear spline fit of the continuous LDL variable according to the clinically meaningful groups defined by the Mayo Clinic risk categories.
 By using regression, there is minimal loss of data due to dichotomization, although by categorizing the LDL data there is likely some loss of precision.
 This method also allows for “borrowing” information across groups to give reasonable inference of risk of death for all serum LDL values in the data range.
-Finally, this method allows for more nuanced identification of trends across data, including nonlinear trends, and is more robust at estimating linearity.
+Finally, this method allows for more nuanced identification of trends across data, including nonlinear trends, and is more robust at estimating linearity.5/5

+Overall: Very well written response with a good blend of statistical detail and readiability.
+Just a few methods that could use a more precise description.